j4mesli/One-Piece-Jeopardy-/README.md

   salt: "pootisspencerhere" // what the password hash is salted with, randomly generated per user
   pastGames: // an array of references to past games
   sessionId: // a string or null (null added on successful logout, string added as a randomly generated string on successful login)
-}
+  lastPlayed: // a date string that holds the date of the most recent game the user has played (null if hasn't played a game yet)
+  points: // a number, total amount of points User has accrued }
 ```